 The performance is measured by the required SNR at UCI block error probability not exceeding 1%.

-The UCI block error probability is defined as the conditional probability of incorrectly decoding the UCI information when the UCI information is sent.
-All UCI information shall be decoded.
+The UCI block error probability is defined as the probability of incorrectly decoding the UCI information when the UCI information is sent.
+The UCI information does not contain CSI part2.

+Which specific test(s) are applicable to BS is based on the test applicability rules defined in subclause 8.1.2